Safer walking, wheeling and cycling between Cambridge and the western villages of Comberton, Hardwick, Coton.

 Adams Road

-- Altering the existing road layout by widening both sides of the footways to ensure there is appropriate room for pedestrians.
+- Altering the existing road layout by widening both sides of the footways to ensure there is enough room for people walking.

 - Resurfacing all footways and the entire road.